AraBlocks/ara-identity/docs/cli.md

 <a name="aid-resolve"></a>
 ### 3. `aid resolve`
-Resolves an Ara ID to its DID document either locally or from a remote server.
+Resolve an Ara ID to its DID document from a local copy or from a remote server.

 ```
 $ aid resolver -h